bradenmacdonald/vertex-framework/README.md

 Its design choices are oriented around the TechNotes use case and probably not suitable for general use at this time.

-🚧 **Vertex Framework is pre-alpha and unstable.** It's API will feature regular breaking changes. 🚧
+🚧 **Vertex Framework is pre-alpha and unstable.** Its API will feature regular breaking changes. 🚧

 ---